ConnorDonegan/geostan/paper.md

   affiliation: 1, 2
 bibliography: paper.bib
 affiliations:
-- name: Geospatial Information Sciences, The University of Texas at Dallas
+- name: Geography and Geospatial Information Sciences, The University of Texas at Dallas
   index: 1
-- name: Population and Data Sciences, University of Texas Southwestern Medical Center
+- name: Peter O'Donnell Jr. School of Public Health, University of Texas Southwestern Medical Center
   index: 2
 ---
 # Summary

 Analyses of data collected across areal units, such as census tracts and states, are now ubiquitous in the social and health sciences.
-Data sources include surveys (especially large government-back surveys like the US Census Bureau's American Community Survey (ACS)), vital statistics systems, and disease registries (particularly cancer registries).
+Data sources include surveys (especially large government-backed surveys like the US Census Bureau's American Community Survey (ACS)), vital statistics systems, and disease registries (particularly cancer registries).
 These data sources can provide crucial information about population health and socio-economic outcomes, but many standard (non-spatial) statistical methods and workflows are either not applicable to spatial data or they require adjustment [@cressie_2015; @haining_2020].

 This paper introduces **geostan**, an R [@rstats] package for analyzing spatial data using Bayesian inference. **geostan**'s spatial models were built using Stan, a platform for Markov chain Monte Carlo (MCMC) sampling [@gabry_2020; @stan_2022; @stan_2022b].
 The primary focus of the package is areal data for socio-economic and health research.
 The package provides tools for a complete workflow for spatial regression and disease mapping, and has unique spatial measurement error (ME) models suitable for researchers using ACS estimates as covariates [@donegan_2021].